 - If anonymity is your main priority choose a non-logging VPN provider that offers encryption.

-- If you live in a country with restrictive Internet access, the question will be which VPN providers can you reach and choose a non-logging VPN provider offering encryption and anonymous payment methods to make sure your identity does not fall into the wrong hands.
+- If you live in a country with restrictive Internet access, the question will be which VPN providers can you reach.
+Choose a non-logging VPN provider offering encryption and anonymous payment methods to make sure your identity does not fall into the wrong hands.

 A Matter of Trust

-No matter which vpn provider you choose, it is always helpful to consider the fowling:
+No matter which VPN provider you choose, it is always helpful to consider the following:

-How much do you trust the marketing statments of any VPN provider and their claims of either not having any logs or purging them frequently enough to protect your anonymity?
-Statements similar to “we don’t keep any logs” followed by “we will suspend any user’s account if we determine they engage in illegal activity” certainly make me wonder…
+How much do you trust a VPN provider’s promises of either not logging, or purging their logs frequently enough to protect your anonymity?
+Statements like “we don’t keep any logs” followed by “we will suspend any user’s account if we determine they engage in illegal activity” certainly make me wonder…

-Check out which countries your prospective provider has servers in, which operating systems they support, if they allow concurrent connections and if you can use your account with your mobile devise as well as your desktop or laptop.
+Check out which countries your prospective provider has servers in, which operating systems they support, whether they allow concurrent connections, and whether you can use your account with multiple devices.

-Picking the right VPN provider from thousands of choices can seem daunting, but once you figure out what you really need it becomes relatively simple:
+Picking the right VPN provider from a bewildering array of choices can seem daunting, but once you figure out what you really need it is relatively simple:

 - If anonymity is your primary concern you should always choose a Non-Logging VPN.
 I use VPN4ALL, a provider that claims not to log anything.

-- If you just want to protect your Wi-Fi connection or bypass regional restrictions to watch videos, I would recommend HideMyAss.
+- If you need only to protect your Wi-Fi connection or bypass regional restrictions to watch videos, I would recommend HideMyAss.
 HMA has servers in so many countries that no matter where you are or where you want to connect to, they have you covered.

 Obviously there are thousands of other VPN providers, those are the two we currently use in our office and the ones we compare other services to.